MBA Application Pitfalls

 #2: Not including school specifics

 If you have many applications to complete (my average candidate applies to 5 schools) and a busy full-time job, it can be tempting to copy and paste across essays.
 This is generally not recommended.
 Not only does each school have a unique culture that values specific skills and experiences, but they all have different program offerings.
-So, take the time to do your research (MBA fairs are one easy way!) on the courses, professors and programs that are the best match for your future aspirations and include these details in your essays.
+So, take the time to do your research on the courses, professors and programs that are the best match for your future aspirations and include these details in your essays.

 #3: Using too many industry buzzwords